hkleen/KiBot/docs/source/configuration/filters/rot_footprint.rst

    -  **comment** :index:`: <pair: filter - rot_footprint; comment>` [:ref:`string <string>`] (default: ``''``) A comment for documentation purposes.
    -  **name** :index:`: <pair: filter - rot_footprint; name>` [:ref:`string <string>`] (default: ``''``) Used to identify this particular filter definition.
    -  ``bennymeg_mode`` :index:`: <pair: filter - rot_footprint; bennymeg_mode>` [:ref:`boolean <boolean>`] (default: ``true``) Implements the `rot_fields` and `offset_fields` in the same way that the bennymeg/JLC-Plugin-for-KiCad tool.
-      Note that the computation for bottom rotations is wrong, forcing the user to uses arbitrary rotations.
+      Note that the computation for bottom rotations is wrong, forcing the user to uses arbitrary rotations. |br|
-      The correct computation is `(180 - component rot) + angle` but the plugin does `180 - (component rot + angle)`.
+      The correct computation is `(180 - component rot) + angle` but the plugin does `180 - (component rot + angle)`. |br|
-      This option forces the wrong computation for compatibility.
+      This option forces the wrong computation for compatibility. |br|
       This option also controls the way offset signs are interpreted.
-When enabled the offsets matches this plugin, when disabled matches the interpretation used by the matthewlai/JLCKicadTools plugin.
+When enabled the offsets matches this plugin, when disabled matches the interpretation used by the matthewlai/JLCKicadTools plugin. |br|
       Disabling this option you'll get better algorithms, but loose compatibility with this plugin.
    -  ``extend`` :index:`: <pair: filter - rot_footprint; extend>` [:ref:`boolean <boolean>`] (default: ``true``) Extends the internal list of rotations with the one provided.
-      Otherwise just use the provided list.
+      Otherwise just use the provided list. |br|
       Note that the provided list has more precedence than the internal list.
    -  ``invert_bottom`` :index:`: <pair: filter - rot_footprint; invert_bottom>` [:ref:`boolean <boolean>`] (default: ``false``) Rotation for bottom components is negated, resulting in either: `(- component rot - angle)`
       or when combined with `negative_bottom`, `(angle - component rot)`.